stjude-rust-labs/sprocket.bio/configuration/backends/lsf.md

 - There are only basic controls and limits applied to LSF jobs: scatter concurrency factor, CPU per task, and memory per task.
 This has a couple impacts worth noting:
-    - The backend may attempt to schedule tasks which will be forever pending due to an unsatisfiable CPU or memory request.
+    - The backend may attempt to schedule tasks that will be forever pending due to an unsatisfiable CPU or memory request.
 Using LSF tooling such as [`bjobs`](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=reference-bjobs) can help identify when a task is pending for an inordinate amount of time.
-    - Too-high scatter concurrency or other task count explosions may overwhelm the LSF queues and cause impact to the cluster depending on how it's administered.
+    - Too-high scatter concurrency or other task count explosions may overwhelm the LSF queues and cause an impact on the cluster, depending on how it's administered.
 Raise this setting with caution, and note that each scattered task may itself request multiple CPUs, which LSF may see as multiple tasks.

-- Development and testing of this backend has taken place on a single HPC cluster with specific versions and configurations of the relevant tools.
+- Development and testing of this backend have taken place on a single HPC cluster with specific versions and configurations of the relevant tools.
 It is likely that other configurations will behave slightly differently.
 Reports of these types of issues are greatly appreciated in [#sprocket channel on the WDL